tinashe13/School-Events-board/README.md

+Skip to content
+Navigation Menu

+    tinashe13

+    School-Events-board

+Code
+Issues
+Pull requests
+Actions
+Projects
+Wiki
+Security
+Insights

+    Settings

+Comparing changes
+Choose two branches to see what’s changed or to start a new pull request.
+If you need to, you can also or learn more about diff comparisons.
+...

+1 commit
+1 file changed

+    1 contributor

+Commits on Mar 2, 2025

+    readme :)
+    @tinashe13
+    tinashe13 committed Mar 2, 2025

+Showing
+with 102 additions and 1 deletion.
+103 changes: 102 additions & 1 deletion 103
+README.md
+Copied!
+Original file line number 	Diff line number 	Diff line change
+@@ -1 +1,102 @@
+# School-Events-board
 # 🏆 Event Manager App

 A event management application built with **Vite + React** for the frontend and **Node.js + Express** for the backend.
 The app allows users to **Create, Read, Update, and Delete (CRUD) events** with a sleek, responsive UI.
 This app was made on a time crunch for my final project for Applied restful APIs & intergration, so please don't judge